 Advantages of Digital Photography

 Digital photography also comes with some advantages.
-Most cameras have from 12 to 20 megapixels, which means that they have resolution that is high enough to make prints of different sizes.
+Most cameras have from 12 to 20 megapixels, which means that they have a resolution that is high enough to make prints of different sizes.
 They don’t weigh as much as film cameras and they use memory cards instead of film, which can store many photos.

-You can actually change film speed between photos, which allows you to shoot a variety of shots.
+You can change film speed between photos, which allows you to shoot a variety of shots.
 You can see your images right away and you can edit them while they are on the camera.
 You can delete photos that you don’t want or need, and you can print, email, upload, and share any of them very easily.

 Which Is Better: Traditional or Digital Photography?

 People always debate whether traditional photography or digital photography is better, but both types of photography offer different advantages.
-Many photographers carry both types of camera with them on shoots.
+Many photographers carry both types of cameras with them on shoots.
 If you are trying to decide which is best for you, evaluate the advantages of each before you make your decision.
 You should choose the one that offers the best features for your subjects.